 In these financial hardship situations, bankruptcy is the most common course of action.
 Unfortunately, unsecured creditors like credit card companies will likely not recover a cent of what is due to them in bankruptcy proceedings, and the consumer will ruin their credit worthiness for years.
 Remember that employers, renters and many services ask if you have EVER filed for bankruptcy Although it may not be reported after 10 years, it can impact your life for far longer.

 Instead of filing for bankruptcy you can work with a team of negotiators who work out a reduction of your debt directly with your creditors.
 In short, we present to your creditors your financial hardship situation and negotiate with them to reduce your debts so that you can pay at least a portion of your debt to them.
 In this resolution, creditors recover some of what they’re owed and you don’t have to go through bankruptcy.
 By negotiating a debt, the creditor receives at least a portion of the debt due to them.
 With a bankruptcy, they’d get nothing.

-Our team of experts have over 20 years’ experience, and have helped thousands of consumers and businesses get free of debt including student loans, medical bills, unsecured credit card debt, and more.
+Our team of experts have over 25 years of experience, and have helped thousands of consumers and businesses get free of debt including private student loans, medical bills, unsecured personal loans, credit card debt, and more.

-We’re consumer advocates offering a free, confidential consultation to provide answers to any debt, private student loan, or credit question you may have.
+We’re consumer advocates offering a free, confidential consultation to provide answers to any debt, private student loan, or credit repair questions you may have.